neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 ## Conclusion

-The integration of Google Drive and AWS S3 storage capabilities significantly expands datashuttle's accessibility and utility for neuroscience researchers.
+The integration of Google Drive and AWS S3 storage capabilities significantly expands `datashuttle`'s accessibility and utility for neuroscience researchers.
 By extending beyond SSH connections to incorporate widely-used cloud storage platforms, this project removes a key barrier to adoption for labs without dedicated central servers.
-Through careful implementation, testing, and documentation, these new features maintain datashuttle's core mission of standardizing neuroscience data management while making it accessible to a broader scientific community.
+Through careful implementation, testing, and documentation, these new features maintain `datashuttle`'s core mission of standardizing neuroscience data management while making it accessible to a broader scientific community.

 ## Acknowledgements